harvidsen/teach/pynix/README.md

   - Standardized flake schema makes `nix` commands appear a bit magic
 - Import `pkgs` from `nixpkgs` and add it to default devshell
   - `nix develop`
-- We can run our python script with `python src/ashow/flame.py`
+- We can run our python script with `python src/ashow/flame.py`.
+Or we can build and install it into our devshell.
+Notice we don't need to include asciimatics explicitly anymore, due to `propagatedBuildInputs`.
+  - `nix build` then inspect output `ls result`
+  - Run the installed package `run_flame_show`
+  - Or import in python `python -c "import ashow"`